Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Evaluations

 \subsection{Evaluation on Meta Dataset}

-Tables ~\ref{tab:results-table-llm} and \ref{tab:results-table-human} show the representative annotation examples.
-Table~\ref{tab:accuracy-comparison-meta} reports quantitative results across both evaluation settings (human and LLM judges).
-Under human evaluation, Text-to-Theme achieves the highest accuracy (0.673), substantially outperforming Text-to-Summary (0.452), LDA (0.25), and BERTopic (0.25).
-This result indicates that concise, high-level theme labels more effectively capture the central topic and framing of Meta advertisements as perceived by human annotators.
-While LDA attains comparatively higher accuracy under LLM-based evaluation, its performance drops under human judgment, suggesting that the LLM judge may be more permissive when partial keyword overlap exists between the topic keywords and the ad text, whereas human annotators assess the coherence and interpretability of the keyword set more carefully.
+Table \ref{tab:results-table-human} shows representative annotation examples.
+Table~\ref{tab:combined-accuracy-comparison} reports quantitative results across both evaluation settings (human and LLM judges).
+Under human evaluation, Text-to-Theme achieves the highest accuracy (0.673) of our methods, substantially outperforming Text-to-Summary (0.452), LDA (0.25), and BERTopic (0.25).
+While LDA attains comparatively higher accuracy under LLM-based evaluation, its performance drops under human judgment.
+Because LDA, BERTopic, and TopicGPT each assign multiple keywords or topics per document, LLM-based evaluation scores may vary depending on how the judge interprets partial correctness — for instance, whether a label set is marked correct only when all assigned topics are relevant, or when at least one is.
+This potential difference in interpretability should be considered when examining the results.
 BERTopic performs poorly under both evaluation settings, likely due to its high proportion of outlier assignments.
+TopicGPT performs best overall; however, much of this accuracy might be attributed to the generic themes derived from the TopicGPT assignments, as shown in Tables \ref{tab:meta-level1-topics}, \ref{tab:meta-level2-topics}.

 In contrast to the human evaluation results, the LLM judge assigns the highest accuracy to Text-to-Summary (0.598), followed by Text-to-Theme (0.456), despite both methods ultimately assigning labels from the same fixed theme set.
 Consequently, the observed difference in LLM-based accuracy does not stem from lexical differences in the presented labels, but rather from differences in the upstream assignment process.